Ryan FR Fireball: Design and development

-Design of the FR-1 began in 1943 to a proposal instigated by Admiral John S. McCain Sr. for a mixed-powered fighter because early jet engines had sluggish acceleration that was considered unsafe and unsuitable for carrier operations.
+Design of the FR-1 began in 1943 to a proposal instigated by Rear Admiral John S. McCain Sr. for a mixed-powered fighter because early jet engines had sluggish acceleration that was considered unsafe and unsuitable for carrier operations.
 Ryan received a contract for three XFR-1 prototypes and one static test airframe on 11 February 1943 with the first two prototypes delivered in 14 months.
 Another contract was placed for 100 aircraft on 2 December 1943 and a later contract on 31 January 1945 increased the total of FR-1s on order to 700.

 The XFR-1 was a single-seat, low-wing monoplane with tricycle landing gear.
 A 1350 hp Wright R-1820-72W Cyclone radial engine was mounted in the fighter's nose while a 1600 lbf General Electric I-16 (later redesignated as the J-31) turbojet was mounted in the rear fuselage.
 It was fed by ducts in each wing root which meant that the wing had to be relatively thick to house the ducts and the outward-retracting main landing gear.
 To simplify the fuel system, both engines used the same grade of avgas.
 Two self-sealing fuel tanks were housed in the fuselage, one of 130 USgal and the other of 50 USgal.
 The cockpit was positioned just forward of the leading edge of the wing and the pilot was provided with a bubble canopy which gave him excellent visibility.
-The XFR-1 had the first laminar flow airfoil in a navy carrier aircraft.
+The XFR-1 had the first laminar flow airfoil in a Navy carrier aircraft.

 The Fireball was armed with four .50 in (12.7 mm) M2 Browning machine guns with 300 rounds per gun.
 They were mounted in the center section of the wing, immediately outboard of the air intakes for the jet engine.
 Four 5-inch (127 mm) rockets could be carried under each outer wing panel and two hardpoints were provided under the center section for 1,000 lb (454 kg) bombs or 100 USgal drop tanks.
 Armor plates were provided in front and behind the pilot's seat and for the oil cooler.

 The first XFR-1 made its first flight on 25 June 1944 without its jet engine, but this was installed shortly afterward.
 The second prototype first flew on 20 September 1944.
 Test flights confirmed wind tunnel tests that revealed a lack of longitudinal stability because the center of gravity had been miscalculated.
 In addition, the circular rear fuselage of the FR-1 gave less stability than the slab-style fuselage of the Grumman F4F Wildcat that was used as a model for the stability calculations.
 A new tail with enlarged vertical and horizontal stabilizers was designed and retrofitted to the prototypes.
 The original Douglas double-slotted flaps proved to be unsatisfactory during flight testing, but all three prototypes and the first 14 production aircraft were built with them before they were replaced with a single-slotted flap.